 While current studies of multimorbidity focus on the impact of biomedical and socio-demographic characteristics on patients’ individual risk (Northwood et al., 2017), we also need to understand the extra-individual factors contributing to the increase of multiple health problems in the ageing population.
-Only a few studies examined simultaneously longitudinal trends in multimorbidity and their relationship with extra-individual factors such as society and environment (Schäfer et al., 2012, Jackson et al., 2015, Dhalwani et al., 2017 and Mounce et al., 2018).
+Only a few studies have examined simultaneously longitudinal trends in multimorbidity and their relationship with extra-individual factors such as society and environment (Schäfer et al., 2012, Jackson et al., 2015, Dhalwani et al., 2017 and Mounce et al., 2018).
 None of them referred to any theoretical framework that would justify the choice of the contextual characteristics.
 This leads to the risk of omitting relevant factors which might explain more of the outcome variance and to exaggerating effects of the observed characteristics (Frohlich, Corin and Potvin, 2001).
 Choosing an appropriate measure should be backed by theory too.
 For instance, education and income reflect different mechanisms through which socio-economic status operates (Demakakos et al., 2008).
 We argue that multimorbidity should be studied with the help of the theories of social determinants of health (SDoH).
 These refer to the social, cultural, economic, and political conditions that influence the health of individuals and populations (De Maio, Mazzeo & Ritchie, 2013, Lucyk and McLaren, 2017).

+Multimorbidity in older people may have a different profile than that found in younger people.
+For example the prevalence of cardiovascular and neurological patterns (including dementia and Alzheimer’s disease) in England increases with age while mental health disorders are more common among younger people (Public Health England, 2018).
 Further, we suggest that measuring multiple health problems of older people should be consistent with our knowledge of biological ageing.
 The concept of multimorbidity should reflect the build-up of damage within cells (Kirkwood, 2008, Austad, 2009, Barnes, 2015) that accumulates during the life course and leads to a chronic dysregulation of multiple body systems (Fabbri et al., 2015, Li et al., 2015).
-Accumulation of diseases is a milestone for this system dysregulation, loss of resilience and accelerated ageing (Fabbri et al., 2015).
+Accumulation of diseases is a milestone for system dysregulation, loss of resilience and accelerated ageing (Fabbri et al., 2015).
 The role of body systems in development of multimorbidity is beginning to receive some attention (Yarnall et al., 2017).

 Our study seeks to address these gaps in understanding multimorbidity of ageing people.
-Along the basic definition of multimorbidity (Van den Akker et al., 1998) we propose two measures which in our view better reflect the biological process of ageing: complex multimorbidity (Harrison, Britt & Henderson, 2014) and multiple functional limitations.
+Along the basic definition of multimorbidity (Van den Akker et al., 1998) we propose two measures of health which in our view better reflect the biological process of ageing: complex multimorbidity (Harrison, Britt & Henderson, 2014) and multiple functional limitations.
 These outcomes should not be omitted when studying multimorbidity as they have implications for quality of life, need for health care and residential care, and premature mortality of old people (Zulman, Pal & Wagner, 2015, Jindai et al., 2016).
-Our approach is also novel in that it brings together new measures of multimorbidity with social theory of SDoH in a longitudinal design.
+Our approach is also novel in that it brings together new measures of multimorbidity and functional limitation with social theory of SDoH in a longitudinal design.
 The aim of our study is to explore the association of material, psycho-social and behavioural determinants to the probability of developing basic multimorbidity, complex multimorbidity and multiple functional limitations in the ageing population of England over a 14 year period.

 1.1 Theoretical framework